Fed leaders agree: Economics has a racial-disparity problem

 Young students who participate in the program often say, “This is the first time I’ve ever had … a black woman as a professor in an economics class,” Cook said.
 “We’re not developing, promoting, or tenuring black women … and that’s true for underrepresented minorities more generally.”

+Participants in the webinar noted that academic economists have often been dismissive of racism as a factor in incomes, employment and other economic barometers.
+A result is that young minority students who are seeking solutions to racial inequalities might be discouraged from pursuing a career in economics.

+“There appears to be no evidence that will get economists to admit, yes, there is discrimination, and yes it matters,” said William Spriggs, chief economist at the AFL-CIO.

-Cook herself has been mentioned as a potential Biden administration choice for the Fed’s Board of Governors, which has one vacancy.
-If she were nominated and confirmed by the Senate, Cook would become just the fourth Black person to serve as a Fed governor.
+Spriggs and Cook have been mentioned as a potential Biden administration choices for the Fed’s Board of Governors, which has one vacancy.
+If either were nominated and confirmed by the Senate, he or she would become just the fourth Black person to serve as a Fed governor.

-The report Tuesday from the Brookings Institution noted that the directors of the 12 regional Federal Reserve banks, who select the banks’ presidents, are mostly white men with business backgrounds.
+The report Tuesday from the Brookings Institution pointed out that the directors of the 12 regional Federal Reserve banks, who select the banks’ presidents, are mostly white men with business backgrounds.

 The bank directors “are overwhelmingly white, overwhelmingly male and overwhelmingly drawn from the business communities within their districts, with little participation from minorities, women, or from areas of the economy — labor, nonprofits, the academy — with important contributions to make to Fed governance,” the report’s authors, led by Peter Conti-Brown, a financial historian at the University of Pennsylvania’s Wharton School, wrote.